 How often do you brush your dog’s teeth?
 If you answered rarely or never, it’s time to brush up on dog dental care.
-Regular tooth brushing, which you can learn about in our Infographic [see below], combined with at home checks and annual dental cleanings at your veterinarian’s office can help your dog have a bright, healthy smile and avoid issues like periodontal disease.
+Regular tooth brushing, which you can learn about in our Infographic [see below], combined with at-home checks and annual dental cleanings at your veterinarian’s office, can help your dog have a bright, healthy smile and avoid issues like periodontal disease.
 Whether you have an Alaskan Malamute, Great Dane, or Toy Poodle, it’s crucial that you take care of your pup’s pearly whites.

-Periodontal disease is caused by the build-up of plaque, which hardens into tartar and sets the stage for infection.
+Periodontal disease is caused by plaque build-up, which hardens into tartar and sets the stage for infection.
 Signs of periodontal disease include persistent bad breath, loose or missing teeth, and inflamed or bleeding gums.
 You may also notice a loss of appetite, difficulty chewing food, and sensitivity in and around your dog’s mouth.

 Periodontal disease isn’t reversible, but it is preventable with proper dog dental care.
 Here are three things you can do to help your dog’s mouth stay healthy.